scottaohara/a11y_styled_form_controls/README.md

 2. [Select (multi) - future link](#)

-### Progress Bar & Meters
+### Progress Bar & Meter
 Progress bars indicate the current status of a particular task, or tasks, on a scale of 0 to completion.
-Meters indicate a value within a finite value set.
+A meter acts as a gauge and indicates a value within a finite value set.

 The <code>progress</code> and <code>meter</code> elements are considered form elements, but they are not focusable form controls.

-Unfortunately, neither of these elements are consistently accessible to screen readers, unstyled.
-Styling each can actually make them even more inaccessible.
+Unfortunately, neither of these elements are consistently accessible to screen readers.
+Styling each can actually make them even more inaccessible...

 1. [Progress Bar](src/progress-bar)
 2. [Meter](src/meter)